MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 1. Decide if you want to copy the relationship to all entities or to a specific one.

-- If you’re copying to all entities, the relationship will be copied only to entities that exist at the lowest level entered in the Copy From fields—that is, if you specify a level 3 entity to copy from, the relationships will be copied only to existing level 3 entities.
+- If you're copying to all entities, the relationship will be copied only to entities that exist at the lowest level entered in the Copy From fields—that is, if you specify a level 3 entity to copy from, the relationships will be copied only to existing level 3 entities.